heptarch/heptarch.github.io/qml.md

 - Can we use stabilizer states for distributed computing protocols?
 - What common syntax connects quantum circuits and measurement-based computation?

-## Miscellaneous

-Other research problems I'm thinking about:

-- Is it possible to extract the arrow of time from a Euclidean path integral?
-- Can we recast higher-moment versions of the Eigenstate Thermalization Hypothesis (ETH) in terms of pseudorandom states, quantum money, and/or error correction?
-- What is the computational complexity of forming soap bubbles?
-- Are there quantum versions of algorithmic conservation of randomness, and how are they connected to thermodynamics?